typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

 * With `Spans.create("ticket")` we specify the name of the directive without the leading `@:` prefix.

 * `attribute(0)` specifies a single, positional attribute (which has to appear between parenthesis).
-  See @:ref(Directive Attributes) for an overview of all the other options.
+  See [Directive Attributes] for an overview of all the other options.

 * `as[Int]` converts the attribute to an Int before passing it to the directive.
   When the attribute is missing or not a valid integer, the directive fails and the function passed to `map`